Ontario College Certificate in General Arts and Science - Environmental and Natural Resource Studies Option Curriculum

 This course will focus on three areas of study: identification, field and lab skills.
 Students will identify and classify the living and non-living components of the specific ecosystems described in the Ecology and Environment (ENVR 20) course.
 Field skills to be developed include the ability to navigate through the natural environment and use a variety of ecosystem inventory techniques.
 Special emphasis will be placed on safe work habits in lab and field.

-Field Camp is a five day and four night (extended weekend) camp in the fall semester that introduces students to a natural resource and environmental studies lifestyle by means of experiencing applied field practices / procedures and group dynamics / leadership skills of the industry professional.
-The camp includes an introduction to essential canoeing and a series of practical workshops including compassing / GPS navigation, plant identification and wildlife observation skills with an emphasis on experiential learning.
+Field Camp consists of four days (non-overnight) in the fall semester that introduces students to a natural resource and environmental studies lifestyle by means of experiencing applied field practices / procedures and group dynamics / leadership skills of the industry professional.
+The camp includes a series of practical workshops including compassing / GPS navigation, plant identification and wildlife observation skills with an emphasis on experiential learning and team-building.

 This foundational mathematics course introduces mathematical principles which will prepare students for success in the Common First Semester in the School of Environmental and Natural Resource Sciences.
 Topics covered will include calculator skills, the use of significant digits and scientific notation, measurement conversions, perimeter, area and volume calculations, fundamental algebraic skills, reading charts and graphs, introductory statistics, Pythagorean Theorem and basic trigonometry.